Full-Text Search

 # Creating an FTS Index

-Customize your FTS index with the appropriate tokenizer to optimize search performance.
-For example, using the stem tokenizer with English stop words can improve search accuracy by focusing on the root form of words.
+Customize your FTS (Full-Text Search) index with the appropriate tokenizer to optimize search performance.
+For instance, employing the stem tokenizer with English stop words can enhance search accuracy by focusing on the root forms of words.

 ALTER TABLE default.en_wiki_abstract